Knife Maker's Mark for Jay Fisher Knives

 • The low deposit and balance due on completion allows clients to plan for, save, and set aside their final payment.

-• If I am asked to hold a client's money or property, just as with holding a finished knife or materials and supplies owned by the client, I am now responsible for securing, protecting, and insuring his property against theft, fire, flood, or any of the unthinkable disasters both manmade and acts of God (think identity theft).
+• If I am asked to hold a client's money or property, just as with holding a finished knife or materials and supplies owned by the client, I am now responsible for securing, protecting, and insuring his property against theft, fire, flood, or any of the unthinkable disasters both manmade and acts of God, including identity theft.
 In essence, if I am holding a client's money, I am doing the same job as a bank that is insured by the federal government.
 But there is no federally insured policy for knifemakers that will cover this, so it puts all of the risk on me, an individual knife maker.
 I am not a bank.

 • There are more reasons, here's a link on my Business of Knifemaking page.
 Thanks for understanding.